Zenlytic/zenlytic-docs/docs/5_development_environment/3_database_connection.md

 # Database connections

 There are two ways to connect to your data warehouse.
-One through Zenlytic for your official reporting, and one locally in the same way that you connect with dbt (if you use dbt).
+One through Zenlytic for your official reporting, and one locally in the same way you connect with dbt (if you use dbt).

 ### Zenlytic connection